 Even more of a time savings: I always make extra beef and barley stew because it freezes REALLY well: the hubster and I recently polished off the stew that I froze 3 months ago.
 We can both attest that it still tastes AWESOME.
 The only difference?
 If I plan to freeze leftover beef and barley stew, I take out any remaining potatoes, since my experience with freezing potatoes has not been good.

-In addition to the dried herbs, I highly recommend floating a stem or two of rosemary.
+In addition to the dried herbs, I highly recommend floating a stem or two of rosemary in the beef and barley stew.
 If your family objects to the needles, pull them off, chop finely, then add them WITH THE STEM (tons of flavor!
 Remove the stem later!).

 Beef and barley stew practically cries out to be served with a chunk of crusty bread for dipping in the delicious broth.